-- The protective earth cables must be selected in accordance with the AC power failure level, cable length, and protection type.
+- 1. The protective earth cables must be selected in accordance with the AC power failure level, cable length, and protection type.
 The shortest connection route must be used for the grounding wire connection. - 2.
 The parallel connection of small cables can be used to make easier installation for cables which are carrying large current. - 3.
-The battery cable size must be selected in accordance with the current value given in Maximum Steady State AC and DC Currents on page 30 and a maximum allowed voltage drop is 4 VDC. - 4.
+The battery cable size must be selected in accordance with the current value given in Maximum Steady State AC and DC Currents on the previous page and a maximum allowed voltage drop is 4 VDC. - 4.
 Avoid creating the coils to reduce the generation of electromagnetic interference (EMI). - 5.
-Ensure that leave sufficient wiring space before wiring.
+Make sure to leave sufficient wiring space before wiring.

-4.1.6 Power Cable Connection Terminal
+4.1.7 Power Cable Connecting Terminal

-The rectifier input, bypass input, output, and battery power cables are connected to the respective terminals as specified in the Power Cable Connection Steps on page 38.
+The rectifier input, bypass input, output, and battery power cables are connected to the respective terminals as specified in the Power Cable Connection Steps on page 46.

-4.1.7 Protective Ground
+4.1.8 Protective Ground

 The protective earth cable is securely connected to the PE input terminal through the fixing bolt.
-See Power Cable Connection Steps on page 38.
+See Power Cable Connection Steps on page 46 for more details.
 All the cabinets and cable conduits must be grounded according to the local regulations.
 The grounding wires must be securely fastened to prevent the loosening of the grounding wire tightening screws when the grounding wires are pulled.

 WARNING!
-Failure to ground as recommended may cause EMI, electric shock, or fire risk.
+Failure to ground as required may cause EMI, electric shock, or fire risk.

-4.1.8 External Protective Devices
+4.1.9 External Protective Devices

 For safety concerns, it is necessary to install the external circuit breakers or other protective devices for the input and battery of the UPS system.
 This section provides generic practical information for the qualified installation engineers due to the different specific installations.
-The qualified installation engineers must know the local regulatory wiring standards on the equipment to be installed.
+The qualified installation engineers should be knowledgeable about local regulatory wiring standards on the equipment to be installed.

 Rectifier and bypass input supply of the UPS:

-- 1. Input overcurrent and short circuit protection.
-Install suitable protective devices in the distribution line of the incoming mains supply, considering the power cable current carrying capacity, system overload capacity and the short circuit capability of the upstream power distribution.
-See Table 12.5 on page 117 and Table 12.6 on page 118.
-The protective devices should provide functions such as the over current protection, short circuit protection, isolation protection, and tripping upon backfeed. - 2.
-Split bypass configuration.
-If the UPS uses split bypass configuration, a separate protective device should be installed respectively on the rectifier input and bypass input in the distribution lines.
+Input overcurrent and short circuit protection: Install suitable protective devices in the distribution line of the incoming mains supply, considering the power cable current carrying capacity, system overload capacity and the short circuit capability of the upstream power distribution.
+See Table 12.5 on page 134 and Table 12.6 on page 135.
+The protective devices should provide functions such as the overcurrent protection, short circuit protection, isolation protection and tripping upon backfeed.